 Check out this helpful article on Google+ and visibility:

 We hope you can come to our next #BookMarketingChat.
 We meet every Wednesday on Twitter at 6 pm pst/9 pm est. Just type in the hashtag to join us!
 If you can’t make it, visit our public #BookMarketingChat Facebook page and click on NOTES for all of our previous chats.

-Sign up for my newsletter and never miss a post again!
-I will never share your email and that’s a promise.
 Follow me on Twitter @RachelintheOC or @BadRedheadMedia for social media, branding, or marketing help.
 Increase your blog traffic by participating in #MondayBlogs (a Twitter meme I created to share posts on Mondays — no book promo)